 Almost thirteen years into KiwiSaver, there are 30 different KiwiSaver providers and over 150 funds to choose from.
 Comparing funds is a bit like comparing apples and oranges – with a few nuts mixed in there too.
-Trying to assess different underlying asset mixes, fees or historical returns is really hard.
-No wonder Kiwis put investing in the ‘too confusing’ basket and leave their KiwiSaver account where it is.
+Trying to assess different underlying asset mixes, fees or performance can be hard.
+So it's understandable why a few Kiwis might put investing in the ‘too confusing’ basket and leave their KiwiSaver account where it is.

 Ben is a mince & cheese pie loving marketing executive that's just returned from his OE and is stoked to get a job that's paying him $80,000.
 He ticked a box on the first day of his new job agreeing to contribute 3% of his salary to KiwiSaver account with another 3% being matched by his employer.
 With marriage and renovations to his do-her-upper on the horizon, he's relying on his KiwiSaver plan for retirement.

 If Ben invests in a selection of funds appropriate for his objectives and achieves the expected returns, he can expect to have a KiwiSaver balance of $590k when he retires, giving him an allowance of $625 a week including his NZ Super payments.
 Though for this to happen, there are a number of different decisions he needs to get right!

 Let's look at each of the things he should be considering (and why they are more important than watching another re-run of Friends on the telly).

 Impact of different decisions on Ben's KiwiSaver balance at age 65